Why bring your group to the Peabody Museum?

 Reservations are required.
 For fee and booking information, call 617-495-3216 or click on the

-Please click on the links at left for information on Teacher and Student Resources, as well as Multimedia offerings.
+Please click on the menu links for information on Teacher and Student Resources, as well as Multimedia offerings.